-To assemble the bottom of the sandwich: butter a bread circle, top with a radish slice that’s the same size as the bread, a dab of butter on the top of the radish, then bread, then butter again.
+To assemble the base of the sandwich, butter a bread circle, top with a radish slice, spread butter on the top of the radish, then bread, then butter again.

-The top layer of bread is where the radish flower will sit, so I use a generous portion of lemon butter.
+The top layer of bread is where the radish rose will sit, so I use a generous portion of butter.

-Take the radish slices and cut them in half so that you have half circles.
-You’ll need 12 half circles for each rose and I worked the radishes 4 pieces at a time.
+Take 6 radish slices and cut them in half so that you have half circles.
+You’ll need 12 half circles for each rose and I worked the radishes 4 half circles at a time.

-Working with all 12 pieces at once was nearly impossible and it made me want to reconsider all my life’s decisions.
+Don’t work with all 12 half circles to form the rose — it gets to be too much and it made me want to reconsider all my life’s decisions.

-Take four half-circles and fan out the slices a bit, then take one end and start rolling.
+Take 4 half-circles and fan out the slices a bit, then take one end and start rolling.